 - Aluminum (Al)

 Why do boron and aluminum become Lewis acids?
-Because they have unoccupied orbital that allows them to accept electrons.
-That’s why boron (borane: BH3) and aluminum (aluminum chloride: AlCl3) are known to be powerful Lewis acid catalysts.
+Because they have an unoccupied orbital that allows them to accept electrons.
+That’s why boron (borane: BH3) and aluminum (aluminum chloride: AlCl3) are known to be strong Lewis acid catalysts.

 Metals are often used in Lewis acids.
-Metal elements have empty orbitals, which often result in Lewis acids that accept electrons.
+Metal elements have unoccupied orbitals, which often result in Lewis acids that accept electrons.

-Compounds with these orbitals do not attack other molecules and make new bonds.
-Therefore, they can be identified as Lewis acids.
+Compounds with unoccupied orbitals do not attack other molecules and make new bonds.
+Therefore, they can be distinguished as Lewis acids.

 -Distinguish Between Lewis Bases

 On the other hand, what about Lewis bases?
-In nucleophilic reagents, they will always have an unshared electron pair (lone pair).
-Think of any compound that is strongly nucleophilic (strongly basic) as having an unshared electron pair.
+In nucleophilic reagents, they will always have unshared electron pairs (lone pairs).
+Think of any compound that has strong nucleophilicity (strong basicity) as having unshared electron pairs.

-Even if the lone pair is present, it can still be an acid.
+Even if the lone pair is present, it can become acid.
 In fact, although amines are generally basic, in the presence of a stronger base, the amine can become acid.

 But without an unshared electron pair, they cannot be nucleophiles.
-Understand that in order to give an electron, the presence of an electron that is not involved in the bond is essential.
+Understand that in order to give electrons, the presence of electrons that are not involved in the bond is essential.
 This is how you should distinguish between Lewis acids (electrophilic reagents) and Lewis bases (nucleophilic reagents).

 In organic chemistry, most reactions are carried out by acids and bases.
-All of these compounds have acidity and basicity, and by identifying the conjugate acids and bases, we can determine the difference in acidity (pKa).
+All of these compounds have acidity and basicity, and by studying the conjugate acids and bases, we will be able to distinguish the difference in acidity (pKa).

-Acids and bases by Bronsted-Lowry definition are relative.
-Depending on what reagents you do with them, they will be acids in some cases and bases in others.
+Acids and bases by Brønsted-Lowry definition are relative.
+Depending on what reagent you mix with it, it will be acids in some conditions and bases in others.
 With acids and bases, you have to recognize this fact.

 However, in chemical reactions, H+ doesn’t necessarily move.
-Therefore, Bronsted acids and Bronsted bases are not enough.
+Therefore, it is not enough to think only in terms of Brønsted acids and Brønsted bases.
 So we have to learn the concept of Lewis acids and Lewis bases.
 You can distinguish between acids and bases depending on whether they receive or give electrons.

 Learning these differences will help you to understand organic chemistry better.
-Acids and bases are the first steps in organic chemistry, so make sure you understand the concepts.
+Understanding acids and bases are the first steps in organic chemistry, so be sure to learn the concepts.